OmarMFathalla/OmarMFathalla/README.md

 ## 📍 Location

-New Jersey | Relocating to North Carolina
+New Jersey | Open to Relocation